brandonhoo-fpga/fpga-single-perceptron/README.md

 # FPGA Single Perceptron (SystemVerilog)
-A hardware-level implementation of a single perceptron, the foundational computational unit of a neural network.
+A hardware-level implementation of a single perceptron, the basic computational unit of a neural network.
 Computes a signed weighted sum of inputs against a configurable bias, then applies a Heaviside step activation to drive a binary output.
 The current top-level configuration uses two switches and a fixed weight/bias combination to realize a logical OR gate purely in hardware.

 **Note:** This project marked my transition from Verilog to **SystemVerilog**.
 It served as a focused exploration of parameterized modules, packed multidimensional arrays, signed arithmetic, and the syntactic differences between `always_ff` / `always_comb` and the older Verilog `always` blocks.